Rewarded soups: towards Pareto-optimal alignment by interpolating weights fine-tuned on diverse rewards: Experiments

 \subsection{Image-to-text: captioning with diverse statistical rewards}

-RL training is also effective for multimodal tasks \cite{pinto2023tuning}, for example in image captioning \cite{rennie2017self} where the task is to generate textual descriptions of images.
-Precisely evaluating the quality of a prediction \wrt a set of human-written captions is a challenging task, thus the literature relies on various hand-engineered, non-differentiable metrics: \eg the precision-focused BLEU \cite{bleu2002}, the recall-focused ROUGE \cite{lin2003automatic}, METEOR \cite{banerjee2005meteor} handling synonyms and CIDEr \cite{vedantam2015cider} using TF-IDF.
+RL is also effective for multimodal tasks \cite{pinto2023tuning} such as in image captioning \cite{rennie2017self}, to generate textual descriptions of images.
+Precisely evaluating the quality of a prediction \wrt a set of human-written captions is challenging, thus the literature relies on various non-differentiable metrics: \eg the precision-focused BLEU \cite{bleu2002}, the recall-focused ROUGE \cite{lin2003automatic}, METEOR \cite{banerjee2005meteor} handling synonyms and CIDEr \cite{vedantam2015cider} using TF-IDF.
 As these metrics are proxies for human preferences, good trade-offs are desirable.
 We conduct our experiments on COCO \cite{lin2014microsoft}, with an ExpansionNetv2 \cite{hu2022expansionnet} network and a Swin Transformer \cite{liu2021swinv2} visual encoder, initialized from the state-of-the-art weights of \cite{hu2022expansionnet} optimized on CIDEr.
 We then utilize the code of \cite{hu2022expansionnet} and their self-critical \cite{rennie2017self} procedure (a variant of REINFORCE \cite{williams1992simple}) to reward the network on BLEU1, BLEU4, ROUGE or METEOR.
 More details and results can be found in \Cref{app:captioning}.